cran-task-views/Agriculture/Agriculture.md

 -   The package `r pkg("usdampr")` provides access to the USDA's Livestock Mandatory Reporting API.

--   Many of the genetic packages described in the [breeding section](#breeding) of this task view can also be applied to animals.
+-   Many of the genetic packages described in the [breeding section](#breeding) of this task view can also be applied to animals. `r github("uansheng/visPedigree")` can be used to visualise complex animal pedigrees.

 ### [Breeding & quantitative genetics]{#breeding}